-Interest charges increased \$4 million due primarily to an increase in outstanding long-term obligations, including first mortgage bonds issued in October 2002 and April 2003
+Interest charges increased \$8 million due primarily to an increase in outstanding long-term obligations, including first mortgage bonds issued from October 2002 through August 2003.

 Capital Resources and Liquidity

 Review of Cash Flow Statement

 Cash Provided by Operations is used to meet the day-to-day cash requirements of PGE.
 Supplemental cash is obtained from external borrowings, as needed.